AlGepe/OmniSnippets_JS/docs/codeBasics/jsVShtml.rst

 .. [#f1] It's similar but DEFINITELY different

-.. [#f2] The ever friedly: Darek and Daniel.
+.. [#f2] The ever-friendly: Darek and Daniel.
 D&D also make the BB.